 Arizona law, pursuant to Arizona Revised Statutes § 13-3214, makes it unlawful to knowingly engage in prostitution.
 But what does prostitution mean?

 Arizona Revised Statutes § 13-3211 defines “Prostitution” as engaging in, or agreeing or offering to engage in sexual conduct under a fee arrangement with any other person for money or any other valuable consideration.
 It defines sexual conduct as sexual contact, which is direct or indirect fondling or manipulating of any part of the genitals, anus, or female breast; sexual intercourse; oral sexual contact; or sadomasochistic abuse.
 Valuable consideration can mean many things, but in the realm of prostitution crimes the typical consideration seen is money, drugs, or other favors like housing and rides.
-Our Phoenix prostitution crimes attorneys can help you identify the nature of these types of crimes.
+The Phoenix prostitution crimes attorneys at AZ Defenders can help you identify the nature of these types of crimes.
+Our Phoenix criminal defense lawyers have the experience necessary to help you get the best possible result out of your case.

 A conviction for Prostitution that is a first violation requires no less than 15 days in jail.